CyVerse-learning-materials/cyverse_mooc/docs/step8.md

     You don't have to terminate your analyses to save your work to the Data Store.

-    From within the RStudio environment using the terminal, you can use iCommands to transfer data (See on iCommands).
+    From within the RStudio environment using the terminal, you can use iCommands to transfer data (See Data Store Guide on iCommands).

-    RStudio itself allows you to download files and plots directly to your local computer.
-Use the Export features present in the file pane.
+    RStudio does allow you to download files and plots directly back to your local computer.
+Use the "Export" features present in the file pane.

 ------------------------------------------------------------------------